 Few doubts that determining whether the preimplantation human embryo is a living being of our species is one of, if not the most, fundamental issues in modern bioethics.
 Another thing is whether that living biological being is, or is not, a human person.
 That, however, is another matter that we shall leave for another time.

-There are numerous scientific data that appear to establish that the preimplantation embryo is a living being of our species and not a cluster of cells with no differentiated structure and without the organisation that characterises living biological beings.
+There are numerous scientific data that appear to establish that the preimplantation embryo is a living being of our species and not a cluster of cells with no differentiated structure and without the organization that characterizes living biological beings (read HERE).

 Human embryo biological entity is a crucial bioethical issue